TQgit/datascience_project2/README.md

 1. Sign up for an account on [Kaggle](https://www.kaggle.com/)
 2. Join the 2 competitions
 3. Start looking for teammates (max 3 in a team, same members for both competitions, use request to merge team to create teams)
 4. Look at tutorials section of each competition to get started.
-We recommend you start with Regression this week and Classification next week.
+Regression is due next Sunday (1 week) and Classification the Sunday after the next (2 weeks).
 5. Inspect the data.
 6. Read about the evaluation metrics.
+7. Create a new kernel each under the respective competition (data automatically imported) and start collaborating with your team (under sharing setting).
+Remember to commit often and submit often to iterate on your models.

 ## The Modeling Process